camerongreen/alq/README.md

 * Installing remmima and the VNC plugin via aptitude
 * Creating a new VNC connection to the exposed port, by setting the server to 0.0.0.0:26959

-If you want to drush etc, in the docker directory:

-    docker exec -ti alq_web bash -c 'cd public_html && drush cc all'

 # XDebugging